-See Expenses Policy in Annex 1 to Call-Off Schedule 5 (Pricing Details and Expenses Policy).
-Service is expected to be provided at locations agreed within individual Statements of Work.
 Expenses incurred for travel outside the M25 (for a London base location) or further than 10 miles from the SOW base Buyer location will be chargeable in line with the Buyer expense policy as outlined in the Call Off Schedule 5, Pricing Details and Expenses Policy.
 Subsistence will not be paid.

-Any claim for travel cost and expenses should be pre-agreed with the Buyer and comply with the Buyer's Policy on Travel and Expenses.
+Any claim for travel cost and expenses should be pre-agreed with the Buyer and comply with the SoW and Buyers Policy on Travel & Expenses.